nikel-api/nikel-parser/README.md

 Since websites can often change layouts and things can break, this repo contains a hodgepodge of Python scripts that aren't intended to be robust.

+Update for 3/10/2022: A lot of breaking changes were made with specific university sites.
+More work is required to make many scripts functional again.

 ## Thanks

 * Heavily inspired by [Cobalt API](https://github.com/cobalt-uoft/cobalt) and huge thanks to their amazing work.